Read about everything to do with fitness, nutrition and lifestyle for Muslim mums and sisters from Carin Timskog.

 Physical activity should be accumulated over a minimum of three days per week; however, being active every day is encouraged.

-The recommendations dictates that pregnant women should incorporate a variety of aerobic and resistance training activities to achieve greater benefits.
+The recommendations dictate that pregnant women should incorporate a variety of aerobic and resistance training activities to achieve greater benefits.
 Adding the physical exercises from yoga/or gentle stretching may also be beneficial.

 In general, I recommend you to do strength training 2-4 times per week.
-Along with moderate-intensity cardio such as walking and gentle stretching as just mentioned.
+Along with moderate-intensity cardio such as walking and gentle stretching as previously mentioned.

 Exercising during the first trimester

 As long as you’re not too tired, you may continue as normal.
-However of course really listen inwards.
+However, it is essential to always listen inwards.
 You should feel good, and your training should give you energy.

 Focus on maintaining your fitness and strength.
-Focus on strengthening your core, overall strength and get started with pelvic floor exercises.
+Focus on strengthening your core, overall strength and getting started with pelvic floor exercises.